YoannDeb/JustStreamIt/README.md

 ## Structure of the project:

-index.html is found at the root of the project.
+"index.html" is found at the root of the project.

-In the css folder is located the style.css file and the fonts folder.
+In the "css" folder is located the "style.css" file and the "fonts" folder.

-in the scripts folder is located the javascripts files:
+In the "scripts" folder is located the javascript files:

-* script.js is the main file.
+* "script.js" is the main file.
-* api.js contains code to deal with API.
+* "api.js" contains code dedicated to exchange with API.
-* views.js contains code dealing with HTML and CSS.
+* "views.js" contains code dedicated to HTML and CSS changes.
-* controllers.js contains code interfacing api and views.
+* "controllers.js" contains code interfacing API and views.

-The image folder contains images of the project that will not be downloaded from the API.
+The "img" folder contains images of the project that will not be downloaded from the API.